JXG052/Word-Guessing-Game/pseudo.md

 1. Create Start Game Button
     * event listener that triggers a new word
 1. Create function that generates a random word
-    * output changes to new word and blanks
+    * output changes to new word and blanks.
+Function - change to blanks
 1. if user input (key stroke event?)
     * if correct letter, fill out blanks